chemle/emle-engine/README.md

 retries.)
 By default, the client tries will try to connect 100 times.
 If this is unsuitable for your setup, then the number of attempts can be configured using the `MLMM_RETRIES` environment variable.

+If you are trying to use the [ORCA](https://orcaforum.kofo.mpg.de/index.php) backend in an HPC environment then you'll need to make sure that the _fake_ `orca` executable takes precendence in the `PATH` set within your batch script, e.g. by making sure that you source the `mlmm` conda environment _after_ loading the `orca` module.
+It is also important to make sure that the `mlmm` environment isn't active when submitting jobs, since the `PATH` won't be updated correctly within the batch script.